niurkasilverio2014/jasmin_smsc/README.md

 # Jasmin SMS GUI

 A [Py4web](https://py4web.com/) GUI application for managing and monitoring all aspects of a a single instance of the popular open source [Jasmin SMS Gateway](https://github.com/jookies/jasmin) as an alternative to the standard jcli command line interface.

+## Interface features

+* Responsive layout built with Bulma and Bootstrap
+* Toggleable dark/light theme (use the icon in the navigation bar)

 ## Getting Started